phalpern/WG21-halpern/task_region_proposal.md

 A possible implementation of the `task_run` is to spawn individual tasks and immediately return to the caller.
 These _child_ tasks are then executed (or _stolen_) by a scheduler based on the availability of hardware resources and other factors.
-The parent thread may participate in the execution of tasks when it reaches the join point (i.e. at the end of the execution of the function object passed to the `task_region`).
+The parent thread may participate in the execution of the tasks when it reaches the join point (i.e. at the end of the execution of the function object passed to the `task_region`).
 This approach to scheduling is known as the _child stealing_.